 Proportion refers to the relationship of one element to another in terms of quantity, size, or number.
 It’s the comparative relationship of differing parts to the whole.
 There are various proportion ‘devices’ developed over the years to aid architects and guide them in their designs… the Golden Section, Modular Man, the ‘Ken’…etc. Various proportions can be found throughout nature.
 It makes sense to design a house in harmony with proportions that naturally occur in the world.
 Proportion applies to all aspects of the design of a house.
 Proportion should not be used arbitrarily; simple harmonious proportions should be used throughout the design of a house.

 It’s beneficial to know why you don’t like something so you don’t repeat the same thing.
 The next time you find yourself thinking/saying a house is ugly, rather than say it’s ugly, try and describe what it is you find displeasing about the house.
 It’s highly likely you can trace it to a lack of understanding of materials, massing, scale, and proportion.

-* This post is part of the ArchiTalks series in which Bob Borson of Life of an Architect selects a topic and a group of ‘blog-ing’ architects all post on the same day and promote each other’s blogs.
-This month’s topic is ‘Style’– to read how other architects interpreted the topic please click the links below:
+* This post is part of the ArchiTalks series in which a group of ‘blog-ing’ architects select a topic and the group all post on the same day and promote each other’s blogs and read varying takes on the topic.
+This month’s topic is ‘Ugly.’
+To read how other architects interpreted the topic please click the links below: